 The Tax Cuts and Jobs Act (TCJA) was signed into law on December 22, 2017, and it changed federal tax rules to a significant extent when it went into effect in January of 2018.
 The TCJA's impact on various taxpayers has been highly dependent on their individual circumstances.
 Two families earning the same income dollar-for-dollar might find that the law impacts them differently.

-The Basics of the GOP Tax Plan
+The Basics of the TCJA

-- The standard deduction would effectively double.
+- The standard deduction effectively doubled for all filing statuses.

-But some things remain the same:
+But some things remained the same:

 How Will This Affect Low-Income Taxpayers?

 The changes to tax brackets, the standard deductions, and the loss of personal exemptions have all had an impact on low-income taxpayers.

 Suppose a single taxpayer earned $16,000 in 2020.
 That would have put them in a 15% tax bracket back in 2017.
 They would have paid 10% in tax on their income, up to $9,325, and 15% on the balance of their income up to $16,000.
 That’s a pretty significant tax bill of $1,933: $932 on the first $9,325, plus $1,001 of the $6,675 balance, for a total of $1,933.

 The TCJA provides for a new 12% bracket for incomes from $9,876 up to $40,125 in the 2020 tax year.
 This same taxpayer would pay 10% in tax on their income up to $9,875 in 2020, but only 12% on the balance.
 Their 2020 tax bill would come out to just $1,722, compared to $1,933: 10% of $9,875 or $987, plus 12% of the $6,125 balance, or $735.
 That's $211 less than they would have paid in 2017.